The-AI-Alliance/.github/profile/README.md

           </ul>
         </td>
         <td>
-          The AI Alliance Evaluation addresses two problems: 1) many AI application builders don't know what they should do to ensure trust and safety and 2) it should be as easy as possible add trust and safety capabilities to AI applications.
+          Trust and Safety Evaluation addresses two problems: 1) many AI application builders don't know what they should do to ensure trust and safety and 2) it should be as easy as possible add trust and safety capabilities to AI applications.
 Our projects:
           <ul>
             <li>
               <strong>Catalog of Evaluations:</strong> <a href="https://the-ai-alliance.github.io/trust-safety-evals/taxonomy/taxonomy/">details</a>, <a href="https://github.com/orgs/The-AI-Alliance/projects/23/views/1?filterQuery=label%3Ataxonomy">current work</a>